 Focus for next meeting:

-1. Overview/Merging core and assimilating core – redefine cohort model
+1. Review cohort framework: Do we keep a cohort model?
+If so, have we defined the cohorts appropriately?

-2. Look at 4 vs 4+2 model
+2. Look at 4 vs 4+2 models

 (Would like to build these models out with the bigger group because only 3 people built the models that were considered at the previous meeting)